top of page

 Nurse Practitioner

-I was born and raised in Ojinaga, Chihuahua, Mexico, and at 18, I moved to Presidio, TX.
+I was born and raised in Ojinaga, Chihuahua, Mexico, and at 18, moved to Presidio, TX.

 Patrick Daly, MD